wmo-im/wis2box-training/documentation/docs/practical-sessions/data-ingest-and-monitoring.md

 Keep a web browser tab open with the Grafana dashboard during the next few exercises to monitor the status of your data publishing.

-## Ingesting your data into the wis2box
+## Ingesting your data into wis2box

 You can use multiple methods to ingest data into wis2box and start publishing notifications to WIS2.